thehubbard/esa-pyxel/docs/source/references/model_groups/photon_collection_models.rst

 .. currentmodule:: pyxel.models.photon_collection

-Photon generation models are used to add to and manipulate data in :py:class:`~pyxel.data_structure.Photon` array inside the :py:class:`~pyxel.detectors.Detector` object.
+Photon generation models are used to add and manipulate data in :py:class:`~pyxel.data_structure.Photon` array inside the :py:class:`~pyxel.detectors.Detector` object.
 If the :ref:`scene generation <scene_generation>` model group is used, a model like :ref:`simple_collection` needs to be enabled in the pipeline to make the conversion from :guilabel:`Scene` to :guilabel:`Photon`.